 Low-carbon cast steel

-This type of cast steel is the most common and contains a low amount of carbon, up to 0.30%.
-It is the equivalent to typical mild steel and is the easiest to weld.
+This cast steel type is the most common and contains a low amount of carbon, up to 0.30%.
+It’s equivalent to typical mild steel and is the easiest to weld.
 A common cast steel grade with low carbon is the A27.

-Low-carbon cast steel is not prone to cold cracking except if it is very thick, for instance, 3/4″ (19mm).
+Low-carbon cast steel is not prone to cold cracking except if it’s very thick, for instance, 3/4″ (19 mm).
 Therefore, you do not need to follow special procedures, such as preheating.

 Hard-to-weld cast steel types

-Every type of cast steel that has a carbon content higher than 0.40% or contains added alloy elements is hard to weld.
+Every cast steel type that has a carbon content higher than 0.40% or contains added alloy elements is hard to weld.